Divian Ladwa: TV and film

 In 2020, Ladwa played Dr Chillip in Armando Iannucci's adaptation of Charles Dickens The Personal History of David Copperfield, which also stars Hugh Laurie and Tilda Swinton and reunites Ladwa onscreen with Dev Patel.

 Stage

-Away from TV and Film, Ladwa has an extensive theatre background, working with a wide range of companies including Theatre Royal Stratford East, Tamasha Theatre Company and Fluxx Improvised Theatre, early in his career.
+Away from TV and film, Ladwa has an extensive theatre background, working with a wide range of companies including Theatre Royal Stratford East, Tamasha Theatre Company and Fluxx Improvised Theatre, early in his career.

 Radio

 Ladwa has worked in numerous radio plays, mostly for BBC Radio 4, many of which have been recognised by various accolades.
-Six-part BBC drama The System, in wbich Ladwa plays Coyote, won the PRIX EUROPA for Best Fiction Series..Audible's Radioman, a ten-part audio drama series in which Ladwa appears as Manny, received a Rose D'or Award nomination for best drama.
+Six-part BBC drama The System, in which Ladwa plays Coyote, won the PRIX EUROPA for Best Fiction Series.
+Audible's Radioman, a ten-part audio drama series in which Ladwa appears as Manny, received a Rose D'or Award nomination for best drama.
 Ladwa has also played secondary-school student Charlie in School Drama and Romeo in Romeo and Juliet opposite Tom Hollander.
 He also played Vince the Mushroom Man in a continuation of Neil Gaiman's Neverwhere series, How The Marquis Got His Coat Back.